- Accelerate Your Prototyping

 Zeus Dual-Shrink™ tubing provides all the outstanding electrical, chemical, and mechanical properties of fluoropolymers but in a bilayer form.
 Our PTFE / FEP Dual-Shrink™ has a continuous service temperature up to 450 °F (232 °C).
 The PTFE outer layer has a recovery (shrinkage) temperature between 654 °F (346 °C) and 670 °F (354 °C) and offers superior corrosion resistance.

-Our Low Temperature Dual-Shrink™ has a continuous upper working temperature of at least 302 °F (150 °C), and the FEP outer layer recovers at 419 °F (215 °C).
+Our Low Temperature Dual-Shrink™ has a continuous upper working temperature of up to 302 °F (150 °C), and the FEP outer layer recovers at 419 °F (215 °C).
 Low Temperature Dual-Shrink™ was created to provide dual layer encapsulation to heat-sensitive components which cannot tolerate the higher recovery temperatures of other heat shrinks.

 Custom combinations of polymers, sizes and tolerances can be quoted upon request.
 Contact our team today or call toll-free in the US 1-800-526-3842 or +1-803-268-9500 internationally to find out what our Dual-Shrink™ or other products can do for you or to request samples.

 - Always assure good ventilation in the immediate work area prior to beginning the heat shrink process.
 Caution: Fumes may cause nausea and dizziness.

 - PTFE / FEP Dual-Shrink™ tubing requires 650 °F ± 50 °F (343 °C ± 28 °C).
 Low Temperature FEP / EFEP Dual-Shrink™ requires 419 °F ± 20 °F (215 °C ± 11 °C).
 These are liberal and safe ranges.